dljfield/wordstwo/code/source/_posts/2015-11-16-my-very-own-vagrant.md

 And, as it turns out, that's really all there is to it!
 The hardest part after this is really just knowing what commands need to be run to install the tools you want to use.
 Luckily, there are plenty of guides available to help with this, and if you really need something tricky done at this stage then I expect Vagrant is the least of your worries.

-If you're anything like me then it's helpful to have an example to start with.
+Still, if you're anything like me then it's helpful to have an example to start with.
 Everything I used to set up this blog and learn how this provisioning stuff works can be found on my GitHub, specifically [here](https://github.com/dljfield/wordstwo/tree/master/provisioners).
 And my final note is to remember to escape your `$`'s when putting together the nginx site configuration.
 I caused myself headaches missing out just one damn `\`.

 I'm sure that, as I work with Vagrant in this more direct way further, I'll come across issues with what I've done and will have to change things around and resolve them.
 But as a step one, this has worked pretty well and I'm glad I took the time to do it.
 Now to figure out the best way to deploy my apps to production…